-The transposition process in Cyprus has started, but is not completed yet.
+The transposition process in Cyprus is in progress.
 The Laws that are relevant for the energy sector can be found at the website of the Cyprus Energy Regulatory Authority (CERA).
-A new Law 130(I)/2021 for the Regulation of the Electricity Market has been recently published transposing the provisions of the Electricity Directive 2019/944.
+A Law 130(I)/2021 for the Regulation of the Electricity Market has been published transposing the provisions of the Electricity Directive 2019/944.
 This Law includes a definition for CECs and RECs and lays down the responsibilities of CERA, among which is to draft an enabling framework for CECs at a later stage with regulatory decisions, so that they are able to participate in the market without discrimination (see article 123).
-The Renewables Directive (RED II) has not been transposed yet, though a draft Law on the Promotion and Encouragement of the Use of Renewable Energy Sources has been open to a public consultation process.
-The results of this process are available here.
-The draft Law also includes the definition of RECs and reference that CERA should draft regulations setting an enabling framework for RECs.
-CERA is also mentioned in the draft law as the responsible body to conduct the assessment for barriers and potential for RECs in Cyprus and it should also take the specificities of RECs into account when developing support schemes.
-At the moment the draft Renewables Law is at the stage of the legal evaluation.
-The timeline set for the completion of the transposition process is 2021-2022.
+The Renewables Directive (RED II) has been partly transposed with the Law 4902/2022 on the Promotion and Encouragement of the Use of Renewable Energy Sources.
+This Law includes the definition of RECs and a reference that CERA should draft regulations setting an enabling framework for RECs.
+CERA is also mentioned in the law as the responsible body to conduct the assessment for barriers and potential for RECs in Cyprus, and it should also take the specificities of RECs into account when developing support schemes.

 Criteria of EU definition reflected in national definition